 Chiller Time & Temperature

 As the USDA no longer establishes time and temperature guidelines for poultry processing, what, then, is the best time and temperature procedure to use?
-The University of Georgia’s Agriculture Extension’s Department of Poultry Science has published a reference guide for poultry processors to solve this problem.
+The University of Georgia’s Agriculture Extension’s Department of Poultry Science has published a reference guide (source no longer available) for poultry processors to solve this problem.
 It recommends a rapid decrease in carcass temperature, goal temperature is 40 degrees Fahrenheit within two to four hours after slaughter.
 Chilling actually begins after the carcass has been dipped in a chlorine mixture that reduces the development of pathogens.
 Poultry would then be hung on a drip line for a few minutes to allow moisture level from the chlorine mixture to evaporate.
 Additional moisture interferes with the efficiency of chilling to the recommended temperature.
 For best results, keep chiller temperature at 36 to 40 degrees Fahrenheit.

 For more information on how to get the best performance out of your poultry chiller, please contact us.
 Our skilled professionals can assist you in the rental or sale of a chiller as well as the service needs of an existing one.